SYalouz/QuantNBody/paper.md

 # Related projects

 The QuantNBody package is being currently used in the "Laboratoire de Chimie Quantique de Strasbourg" in several projects dedicated to strongly correlated systems.
 These projects including the study of spin properties in metal-ligand molecular systems, the development of embedding methods for large fermionic systems and the development of new variational computational methods for bosonic systems to cite but a few.
-As future developement, we plan to extend the capacities of the package to the treatment of hybrid systems mixing both fermions and phonons degrees of freedom (*e.g.* to treat polaritonic Hamiltonian or even exciton-phonon systems)
+As future developments, we plan to extend the capacities of the package to the treatment of hybrid systems mixing both fermions and phonons degrees of freedom thus allowing the treatment of polaritonic or even exciton-phonon systems.

 # Acknowledgements